Ivo Sasek: Raising children

-Sasek's teachings give rise to a strong distrust of state institutions and a front against authorities.
-The OCG rejects, for example, legal vaccinations, sex education, and scientific educational concepts, which often brings its adherents into conflict with schools, youth welfare offices, and family courts.
+Sasek's teachings give rise to a strong distrust of governmental institutions and a confrontational stance toward authorities.
+For example, the OCG rejects mandatory vaccinations, sex education, and evidence-based educational approaches, which often leads its adherents into conflict with schools, child welfare agencies, and family courts.
 OCG groups network and propagandize through digital media, courses, and training camps.
-Despite its relatively small membership of around 2000, the OCG is therefore said to reach tens of thousands of people at times.
+Despite its relatively small membership of around 2,000, the OCG is said to reach tens of thousands of people at times.

-A 21-year-old dropout reported in August 2018 that she had been punished and beaten repeatedly for the smallest of mistakes until her teenage years.
-Outside contacts had been minimized, they had tried to break her will.
-Brainwashing, mutual control, indoctrination and intimidation would determine life within the group.
-She had succeeded in getting out through a stay in hospital, where she had experienced personal attention for the first time.
-Sasek disputed the account and affirmed that the OCG existed "in a heart-connectedness, in a deep awareness of the togetherness of all the people of this world."
+A 21-year-old former member reported in August 2018 that she had been repeatedly punished and beaten for even the smallest mistakes well into her teenage years.
+Contact with the outside world had been minimized, and attempts had been made to break her will.
+Brainwashing, control, indoctrination and intimidation defined life within the group.
+She managed to leave the group during a hospital stay, where she had experienced personal care for the first time.
+Sasek denied the account and asserted that the OCG existed "in a bond of the heart, in a deep awareness of the togetherness of all the people in this world."

-By November 2018, more people had left the OCG, including Sasek's eldest son Simon.
-Almost all of them told ORF of serious experiences of violence, but did not want to go on camera for fear of repression, or only anonymously.
-However, Simon has been running a YouTube channel since 2018, on which he talks openly about his exit.
-Sasek attributed his son's exit to "persecution by the mass media" and declined to be interviewed.
+By November 2018, more people had left the OCG, including Sasek's eldest son, Simon.
+Almost all of them told Austrian broadcaster ORF about serious experiences of violence, but out of fear of reprisals, did not want to go on camera or would only do so anonymously.
+Since 2018, however, Simon has been running a YouTube channel where he speaks openly about his departure.
+Sasek attributed his son's departure to "persecution by the mass media" and declined to be interviewed.